amillard/tax_myPHAGE/README.md

 ```
 [output_folder]                                          <- General output folder
 ├── Summary_taxonomy.tsv                                 <- Summary of the analysis for all the genomes (summarises what was printed to screen)
+└── Results_per_genome                                   <- Folder containing the results for each genome
   └── [genome query_id]                                  <- Results output for the genome query_id
       ├── Output_of_taxonomy.csv                         <- Output of the taxonomy classification
       ├── Summary_file.txt                               <- Summary of the analysis (summarises what was printed to screen)
       ├── heatmap.pdf                                    <- Heatmap of the similarity to the closest relatives (pdf)
       ├── heatmap.png                                    <- Heatmap of the similarity to the closest relatives    (png)
       ├── heatmap.svg                                    <- Heatmap of the similarity to the closest relatives (svg)
       ├── known_taxa.fa                                  <- Fasta file of the closest relatives
       ├── mash.txt                                       <- Output of the MASH analysis
       ├── query.fasta                                    <- Input fasta file
       ├── similarities.tsv                               <- Similarities to the closest relatives
       ├── top_right_matrix.tsv                           <- Top right matrix of similarity to closest relatives (same as heatmap)
       └── pmv                                            <- VIRIDIC-like analysis
           ├── pmv_in.fa                                  <- Input fasta file
           ├── pmv_in.fa.blastn_vs2_self.tab.gz           <- Blastn output of the input fasta file against itself
           ├── pmv_in.fa.genus_species_clusters.tsv       <- Clusters of the closest relatives
           ├── pmv_in.fa.ndb                              <- Blastn database of the closest relatives
           ├── pmv_in.fa.nhr
           ├── pmv_in.fa.nin
           ├── pmv_in.fa.njs
           ├── pmv_in.fa.not
           ├── pmv_in.fa.nsq
           ├── pmv_in.fa.ntf
           └── pmv_in.fa.nto
 ```

 ##### Output files explained